-CircleCI consists of two primary components: Services and Builders.
-Services run on a single instance that is comprised of the core application, storage, and networking functionality.
-Any number of Builder instances execute your jobs and communicate back to the Services.
-Both components must access your instance of GitHub or GitHub Enterprise on the network as illustrated in the following architecture diagram.
+CircleCI consists of two primary components: Services and Nomad Clients.
+Services typically run on a single instance that is comprised of the core application, storage, and networking functionality.
+Any number of Nomad Clients execute your jobs and communicate back to the Services.
+Both components must access GitHub or your hosted instance of GitHub Enterprise on the network as illustrated in the following architecture diagram.

 The machine on which the Service instance runs must not be restarted and may be backed up using built-in VM snapshotting.
 Note: It is possible to configure external data storage with PostgreSQL and Mongo for high availability and then use standard tooling for database backups, see Adding External Database Hosts for High Availability.
 DNS resolution must point to the IP address of the machine on which the Services are installed.
 The following table describes the ports used for traffic on the Service instance:

 The Nomad Clients run without storing state, enabling you to increase or decrease containers as needed.
 To ensure that there are enough running to handle all of the builds, track the queued builds, and increase the Nomad Client machines as needed to balance the load.